davebrogan/weber-admissions-site/README.md

 pages/admissions-counselors/admissions-counselors.scss -> css for all of the elements on the admissions counselors page

 pages/subpages/*banners -> specific css for each subpage banner with specific svg or jpg urls

+### Virtual Campus Tour
+The scss (currently (8/15/2020)) compiles separately, not as a partial to admissions-pages.scss